Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > This room is littered with the wreckage of ancient bunk beds.
 Five dirt-caked windows allow precious little light to enter, and between them are four empty armor stands.
 Empty torch sconces line the walls.
 ^46d

 Four [[5.
-Mechanics/Bestiary/Undead/Phantom Warrior (COS).md|") (see appendix D"]] haunt this room.
+Mechanics/Bestiary/Undead/Phantom Warrior (COS).md\|phantom warriors]] (see appendix D) haunt this room.
 They manifest only when the characters enter the room or trigger the magic trap in area Q25.
 They fight until destroyed.

 ### Q28.
 Knights' Quarters